george-radu-cs/my1s1-bookstore/README.md

    - [x] Users must be able to log in and log out of their accounts.
    - [x] The system must support admin accounts in addition to regular user accounts.
 2. Browse and Search:
+   - [x] The system must provide a way for users see all book categories.
    - [ ] Users should be able to browse books by categories.
    - [ ] The system must provide a search functionality for users to find specific books.
 3. Product Listings: